Faculty Research Advising Interests

 I want to work with students who share an interest in science and technology policy, democratic theory, and/or sustainability studies.

-STS Graduate Student Research
+STS Graduate Student Research (Spring 2016)

 Michael Bouchey: My dissertation examines the consequences of the neoliberalisation of the U.S. space program and utilizes reconstructivist analysis to steer space policy towards more democratic and egalitarian decision-making.